elerch/aws-sdk-for-zig/README.md

 (probably self-hosted 0.9.0) that no longer has an error triggered.
 Examples of usage are in src/main.zig.

-This is my first serious zig effort, so please issue a PR if the code isn't "ziggy" or if there's a better way.

 This is designed to be built statically using the `aws_c_*` libraries, so we inherit a lot of the goodness of the work going on there.
 Current executable size is 9.7M, about half of which is due to the SSL library.